Robert Kidd III Arts Programs Scholarship

-Fall 2017 Arts Education Scholarship Application
+Spring 2018 Arts Programs Scholarship Application

 ELIGIBILITY: The Norman Arts Council invites students in grades K-8 who live or go to school in Norman, Oklahoma to apply for a scholarship to offset the cost of an arts education experience provided by an established arts organization or educator.

 APPLICATIONS: The NAC restructured their scholarship criteria this past winter, so there is new information here.
-Only Applications submitted through the online process will be considered for funding.
+Only Applications submitted through the on-line process will be considered for funding.
 Applications must be 100% completed for consideration.
 "I don't know or "unsure" answers will deem an incomplete application.